-With the double negatives of a demand-culling pandemic and wildly declining sentiment trouncing the oil and gas and pushing companies to record lows, with $30 billion in collective debt, trying to pick a winner in this sector is growing more challenging by the day.
+The double negatives of a demand-culling pandemic and wildly declining sentiment trouncing the oil and gas.
+It is also pushing companies to record lows, with $30 billion in collective debt, trying to pick a winner in this sector is growing more challenging by the day.
 Oil boom is really coming.

 The energy sector has been the worst performer in the S&P 500, gaining just 34% over the timeframe according to Refinitiv data.
 And in the three-month period to June, Big Oil posted massive losses as the demand shock set in.